 - Become a world-famous musician.

 That was a very simple response from me that anyone could think and write.
 Even today I don’t think there is anything special about this response.
-The interesting thing about this response is that I understood and defined my definition of success very early.
+The interesting thing about this response is that I understood and defined my definition of success at a very young age.
 I added two more goals to my list of being successful later on, but these three goals still hold the top spot in my success dictionary.

-You may be wondering whether I consider myself successful today.
+You may be wondering whether I became a famous musician or consider myself successful today.
 The short answer is – Yes.

 Let’s walk through my journey of achieving these three goals and how you can translate them to achieve your goals too.

 My short-term goals kept changing every few years, but my long-term goals always stayed the same.
-I stay optimistic and happy most of the time.
+I stay optimistic and happy 99% of the time.

 Here is a question for you.

-How many times you felt sad or cried in the last two weeks?
+How many times did you feel sad or cried in the last two weeks?

 I know we are in the middle of a pandemic and everyone is going through a tough phase.
 It is okay to be sad or to cry.